 - Chili flakes - Use more or less to your taste, and any variety will do.

 - Lemongrass - Choose fresh lemongrass.
-While dried lemongrass makes a nice tea, it won't have the impact or delicacy that makes Thai dishes so fragrant and mouthwatering.
+While dried lemongrass makes a nice tea, it won't have the impact or delicacy that makes hot and sour Thai soup so fragrant and mouthwatering.

 - Coconut Sugar - Coconut sugar has the advantage of being less processed than refined brown sugar and has a natural dark caramel flavor.

 - Tamarind Paste - Tamarind paste is naturally sweet and sour with its own characteristic taste.
-A little goes a long way.
-You'll be glad to have a block on hand if you like to make recipes from many regions around the world.
-India, Mexico, Malaysia, China, and the Philippines are just a few of the places besides Thailand where you'll find tamarind in exquisite dishes.
 Select whole "seedless" tamarind sold in blocks.
-If you use the sort of tamarind puree or concentrate sold in jars, you'll want to use half the amount and add more to taste.
+If you use the sort of tamarind puree or concentrate sold in jars, you'll want to start with half the amount and add more to taste.

 It is a little ironic that watercress is the one ingredient in this recipe that I have a hard time getting hold of.
 That's because fresh Thai seasonings are common right where I live, but watercress is seasonal.

 Do you have watercress where you live?
 I am guessing it may be easier to find than the fresh Makrut lime leaves or galangal that grow in our community garden.

-I hope those of you not living in Asia will be able to find the spices you need in farmers' markets or ethnic markets in your area.
+I hope you will be able to find the spices you need in farmers' markets or ethnic markets in your area.
 They are essential for this authentic hot and sour Thai soup.